 Encryption and Data Protection overview

-iOS and iPadOS devices used a file encryption methodology called Data Protection, whereas the data on an Intel-based Mac is protected with a volume encryption technology called FileVault.
-A Mac with Apple silicon uses a hybrid model that supports Data Protection, with two caveats: The lowest protection level Class (D) isn’t supported, and the default level (Class C) uses a volume key and acts just like the FileVault on an Intel-based Mac.
-In all cases, key management hierarchies are rooted in the dedicated silicon of the Secure Enclave, and a dedicated AES Engine supports line-speed encryption and helps ensure that long-lived encryption keys aren’t exposed to the kernel operating system or CPU (where they might be compromised).
-(An Intel-based Mac with a T1 or lacking a Secure Enclave doesn’t use dedicated silicon to protect its FileVault encryption keys.)
+iOS and iPadOS devices use a file encryption methodology called Data Protection, whereas the data on an Intel-based Mac is protected with a volume encryption technology called FileVault.
+A Mac with Apple silicon uses a hybrid model that supports Data Protection with two caveats: The lowest protection level Class (D) isn’t supported and the default level (Class C) uses a volume key and acts just like the FileVault on an Intel-based Mac.
+In all cases, key management hierarchies are rooted in the dedicated silicon of the Secure Enclave and a dedicated AES Engine supports line-speed encryption and helps ensure that long-lived encryption keys aren’t exposed to the kernel operating system or CPU (where they might be compromised).
+(An Intel-based Mac with a T1 or lacking a Secure Enclave doesn’t use dedicated silicon to protect its FileVault encryption keys).

-Besides using Data Protection and FileVault to prevent unauthorized access to data, Apple operating system kernels enforce protection and security.
+Besides using Data Protection and FileVault to help prevent unauthorised access to data, Apple uses operating system kernels to enforce protection and security.
 The kernel uses access controls to sandbox apps (which restricts what data an app can access) and a mechanism called a Data Vault (which rather than restricting the calls an app can make, restricts access to the data of an app from all other requesting apps).